The Key Challenges Facing Professional Services Firms Today

-Clinging onto the Past
+Clinging to the Past

 That’s probably what all the high street retailers were saying ten years ago as online shopping started to take hold.
-That’s certainly what the big music companies were saying and then Napster, iTunes and Spotify came along to spoil their party.
+That’s certainly what the big music companies were saying.
+And then Napster, iTunes and Spotify came along to spoil their party.

-People who think they are immune to the modern world and believe that these things don’t have an impact on them are about to experience a huge shock (unless you’re retiring in the next five years, in which case you’ll probably miss it!)
+People who think they are immune to the modern world and believe that these things don’t have an impact on them are about to experience a huge shock.
+(Unless you’re retiring in the next five years, in which case you’ll probably miss it!).
 Resting on your laurels, relying on past reputations and sticking to the way we’ve always done things around here is a dangerous strategy in the 21st Century.

-Yes, there will be firms who do ok and won’t make many changes, but even these firms will find it increasingly challenging to carry on with business as usual as the pace of change speeds up.
+Yes, there will be firms who do ok and won’t make many changes.
+But even these firms will find it increasingly challenging to carry on with business as usual as the pace of change speeds up.

 It’s not getting slower, it’s getting faster.

 So, perhaps the biggest challenge for professional services firms today is changing their mindset.
-It’s embracing the new, diverse world which is driven by technology and the desire to make a positive impact on the world from the people who are now entering the workplace.
+It’s embracing the new, diverse world which is driven by technology.
+And the desire to make a positive impact on the world from the people who are now entering the workplace.

-Without this, it’s sad to think that our well loved and well respected law firms, accountancy practices, architects and surveyors won’t be around to see the turn of the next decade, let alone the next century.
+Without this, it’s sad to think that our well-loved and well-respected law firms, accountancy practices, architects and surveyors won’t be around to see the turn of the next decade, let alone the next century.

 Book a free confidential discovery call with Rebecca Bonnington to learn more about how Tricres can support the sustainable growth of you professional services business in the 21st Century without having to wear t-shirts, jeans and sit on bean bags.